AFG LGBTA Virtual Al-Anon Family Group

 About This Fellowship

-Newcomers, Old Timers & Everyone in between are welcome to join this
+Newcomers, long-timers & guests and everyone in between are welcome to join this

 Zoom Meeting ID: 4054586382